 South Korea’s Olympic silver medal curling team — affectionately known as the “Garlic Girls” — want their coaches replaced, claiming they were verbally abusive, withheld prize money and excluded the team’s skip after the Winter Games, according to South Korean media.

 “We would like to continue our training [for the 2022 Beijing Winter Olympics] without our current coaches and their influence,” the players wrote in their letter to the president of South Korea’s Olympic Committee, according to the Korea Herald.
 “Our coach Kim was hardly present while we were training for the Olympics.
-Whenever we made complaints about Kim to Kim Kyung-Doo, who is her father and the vice president of Korea Curling Foundation, he verbally abused us.”
+Whenever we made complaints about Kim to Kim Kyung-Doo, who is her father and the vice president of Korea Curling Federation, he verbally abused us.”

 One coach denied some claims, which South Korea’s Olympic Committee is investigating.